kpeeters/cadabra2/README.rst

 This will produce the command line app ``cadabra2`` and the Gtk notebook interface ``cadabra2-gtk``.

-I am still planning a native OS X interface, but because building the Gtk interface is so easy and the result looks relatively decent, this has been put on hold for the time being.

-Feedback from OS X users is *very* welcome because this is not my main development platform.
+Feedback from OS X users is *very* welcome because this is not the main development platform.